‘Vanderpump Rules’ Star Kristen Doute Talks Beau Clark Drama, Calls Blaming Editing A ‘Cop-Out’

 Kristen Doute doesn’t love the way in which her on-screen feud with Beau Clark played out on Vanderpump Rules, but she isn’t blaming editing for the ordeal.

-During a video interview with Meaww days ago, which was later shared on YouTube, Doute opened up about her thoughts on her on-screen dispute with Clark before admitting that when it comes to the edits of the show, producers couldn’t possibly show all sides to every story because there simply isn’t enough time.
+During a video interview with Meaww days ago, which was later shared on YouTube, Doute opened up about on-screen dispute with Clark before admitting that when it comes to the edits of the show, producers couldn’t possibly show all sides to every story because there simply isn’t enough time.

 “All the stuff with Beau and I that has been going on this season thus far is frustrating to me,” Doute explained when asked if she felt that certain things had been left on the cutting room floor.